yasiryagi/helpdesk/testnets/alexandria/README.md

 - The `Total Exported Issuance` was: 140539804 tJOY
 - "Lost" tokens: 13749789 tJOY

-If some of your tokens was "lost" in the transfer, users were/are able to "claim" until the end September 2020.
+If some of your tokens were "lost" in the transfer, you can "claim" these until the end September 2020.

 ## Changes
-After the upgrade, all roles, eg. `Validators`, `Storage Providers`, `Council Members` and `Curators` was fired from their position.
+After the upgrade, all roles, eg. `Validators`, `Storage Providers`, `Council Members` and `Curators` were fired from their position.

 In addition, the old KPI scheme was replaced by [Council KPIs](/tokenomics/README.md#council-kpis) and [Community Bounties](/tokenomics/README.md#community-bounties).